vct-vendor/vct-vendor.github.io/docs/also-bought.md

     - [x] Set title for widget(s).
     - [x] Show or hide the following product card elements in _Also Bought_ widget of your choice separately for each widget:
         - Product image, Price box.
-        - Reviews summary (products rating and number of reviews).
+        - Reviews summary i.e. products rating and number of reviews.
         - <kbd>Add To Cart</kbd>, <kbd>Add To Wish List</kbd>, <kbd>Add To Compare</kbd> buttons.
         - Configurable products options in case of [<kbd>Visual Swatch</kbd>](https://experienceleague.adobe.com/docs/commerce-admin/catalog/product-attributes/swatches.html?lang=en) or [<kbd>Text Swatch</kbd>](https://experienceleague.adobe.com/docs/commerce-admin/catalog/product-attributes/swatches.html?lang=en).
     - [x] Set _Also Bought_ widget location of your choice from the following containers: